InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Device storage duration and access disclosure.md

 ## Summary

-This specification provides vendors with a method to disclose the amount of time any vendor-specific information may be stored on a device.
+This specification provides vendors with a method to disclose the length of time any vendor-specific information may be stored on a device.
 The required disclosure is an added section in the Global Vendor List (GVL) and is used by CMPs to display the information to consumers.
+Additionally, vendors disclose additional storage and access via a JSON file which CMPs display to consumers.
 This form of transparency took on urgency after a ruling by the Court of Justice of the European Union in Case C-673/17 _Planet49_.

 ### Planet49 Ruling